 After I’ve scrubbed my hands well, I rinse the grounds off with tap water.

 And the fish smell is gone.
+Furthermore, I’ve simultaneously exfoliated my hands.

 This is one of my favorite ways of how coffee grounds can be reused.